 A quick internet search tells us that we put between 3 and 8 times our bodyweight through our lower body when we run so ensuring our lower body can take those forces – and in an aligned way – is essential.
 This is where strength training comes in.

 There are a whole range of exercises we can do to strengthen our core and legs but some of my ‘favourite’ (does anyone have favourite strength exercises??!) are shown here.
 Combine double leg exercises with single leg exercises to ensure that your weaker side gets a good workout too and your stronger leg isn’t always doing most of the work.

-Some of my top tips for all exercises would be:
+Some of my top tips for all strength exercises would be:

 Single Leg Deadlift

 And as a final takeaway, here’s Heather from Global Triathlon Network explaining more about exercises, and demonstrating some of them, and some variations, from the list above: